Installation – Maven and Gradle

 double dotSizeMM = 25.4 / resolutionDPI;

-// Adjust the 'draw' and the 'write' method calls
+// Adjust the 'draw' method call in the above 1D example

 barcode.draw(g2d, 0.0, 0.0, widthMM, heightMM, dotSizeMM, 0.0, 0.0);